 You can expand your living space and still save money by utilizing an outdoor room or enjoy al fresco dining with an outdoor kitchen.
 The cost of this is a fraction of finished indoor floor space and you can still use it 2-3 seasons of the year.

-The right contractor/builder can make or break the build and will impact whether or not your log cabin home design will come to fruition on your budget.
+The right contractor/builder and subcontractors can make or break the build and will impact whether or not your log cabin home design will come to fruition on your budget.

 It’s important to get references of previous clients, to talk with the references and to ask them how it went.
 Some other questions to ask: